biocore/wol/protocols/tree_building.md

 #### 2.1.
 Per-gene alignment

-We aligned amino acid sequences using UPP.
-It was run with all sequences but fragments are used for the backbone.
-Sequences with length L < 0.34\*M or L > 1.33\*M, where _M_ is the median length of all the sequences, were detected as fragments and not included in the backbone.
+Align amino acid sequences using UPP.

 ```
 run_upp.py -s seqfile.fa -B 100000 -M -1 -T 0.66 -m amino
 ```

+- UPP was run with all sequences but fragments are used for the backbone.
+Sequences with length _L_ < 0.34\*_M_ or _L_ > 1.33\*_M_, where _M_ is the median length of all the sequences, were detected as fragments and not included in the backbone.

 After aligned the sequences by UPP, we filtered out **sites** with more than 95% gaps, then filtered out **sequences** with more than 66% gaps.

 #### 2.2 Gene filtering

-We dropped marker genes with more than 75% gaps in the alignment matrix.
+Drop marker genes with more than 75% gaps in the alignment matrix.

 This left **381** out of 400 marker genes, and left **10,575** out of 11,079 genomes.